Guilherme Biro (footballer, born 2004)

-Guilherme Sucigan Mafra Cunha (born 20 April 2004), commonly known as Guilherme Biro or simply Biro, is a Brazilian footballer who plays as a winger for Sharjah FC.
+Guilherme Sucigan Mafra Cunha (born 20 April 2004), commonly known as Guilherme Biro or simply Biro, is a Brazilian footballer who plays as a winger for Ajman, on loan from Sharjah FC.
 He is a left footed player, but he has been successfully deployed on both flanks, also playing as a left-back on a number of occasions.

 Club career

 In December 2020 Guilherme Biro signed his first professional contract with Corinthians until the end of 2023.
 He made his first team debut on 2 July 2022 in 0–4 away defeat against Fluminense in Série A.

 International career

 Guilherme Biro was called up to the under-15 team in 2019, and featured in the 2019 South American U-15 Championship.